north-road/slyr/docs/user_guide/setup_slyr.md

 | Setting | Description | Directions |
 | ---| --- | --- |
 Convert font markers to simple marker symbols where possible | All Symbol marker symbols will loose any complexity. <WILL THIS MIRROR THE CHOSEN SYMBOLS CLOSELY?
 WILL IT LOSE ALL COLOUR AS WELL?> |  Tick to activate.
 Convert font markerts to SVG files | Use this option if you have access to the original SVG files and they are saved in.  |  Tick to activate.
-Ensure the location is addded into the **QGIS** `Options` dialog (check [Troubleshooting](userguide for more information).
+Ensure the location is addded into the **QGIS** `Options` dialog (check [Troubleshooting](/user_guide/troubleshooting) for more information).
 Embed pictures inside symbols when possible |  |  Tick to activate.
 Tweak symbol conversion for better visual match |  |  Tick to activate.
 Units for symbols: points, millimeters |  |  Tick to activate.